Mac Users

 Running older programs in newer Windows Versions

-Most Windows programs that work in Windows XP will work in Windows 7 or 8, either already or with an upgrade.
-Many (but not all) of these will also work in Windows 10.
+Most Windows programs that ran in Windows XP will work in Windows 7 or 8, either already or with an upgrade.
+Many (but not all) of these will also work in Windows 10 and 11.
 Some older programs will only work in 32-bit versions of Windows or require one to “Run as an Administrator”.

 Most problems however are actually hardware or driver based.
-You may need to update the application, drivers or even your programming cable to make it work in Windows 7, 8 or 10, even the 32-bit versions.
+You may need to update the application, drivers or even your programming cable to make it work in Windows 7, 8, 10 or 11.

-If you need to use an application that just will not work in your Windows 7 computer (usually an older program that can’t run in a 64 bit environment) then you could try to run it in “XP Mode”, a type of virtual environment that works in Windows 7 Pro and Ultimate.
-This will allow you to run programs that otherwise won’t work in Windows7 to work as if they are on an XP machine.
+If you need to use an application that just will not work in your Windows 10 or 11 computer (usually an older program that can’t run in a 64 bit environment) then you could try to run it in “Compatibility Mode”, a type of virtual environment.
+This will allow you to run programs that otherwise won’t work in newer versions of Windows to work as if they are on an older machine.
 You don’t need an additional Windows license to use this method.

-Running Windows XP mode within Windows 7, itself within a Mac environment within Fusion or Parallels adds layers of complexity and introduces more places for problems to crop up.
-At this point it might be worth it to bite the bullet and buy a cheap Windows machine to program your radio.
+Running Compatibility Mode within Windows, itself within a Mac environment within Fusion or Parallels adds layers of complexity and introduces more places for problems to crop up.
+At this point it might be worth it to bite the bullet and buy a cheap Windows machine to program your radio or update the software.

 Scanner program behavior in the MacOS